#1085 $750Zandra Rhodes "Sparkle" chiffon dress, 1970s-80s

 Like Charles Frederick Worth, Zandra Rhodes received her early training in textile design.
 From the beginning, her work appealed to the self-assured woman who is so chic that she is beyond fashion, as is Zandra Rhodes herself.

 Rhodes' "Sparkle" pattern in this dress is justly celebrated.
 The enigmatic zigzag motif hints at an arcane, portentous mystery.
 Indeed, Rhodes has frequently used words as design motifs.
 In textile design, she is the master of semiotics, the science of signs and symbols (words or abstract motifs.)

 Rhodes made extensive use of this beautiful and mesmerizing print, in various color combinations, in her first American fashion show and again in our black and white version in a later collection.

-The fluid styling of the dress works very well with the freeform print.
+The fluid styling works very well with the free form print.
 The neckline, held in place only with a heavy strand of faux pearls, adapts to the pose of the wearer, draping lower in front or falling off one shoulder.

 The sleeves are slashed open and outlined with pearls to reveal the wearer's upper arm underneath.
 A sophisticated woman understands the discreet, almost intimate, allure of this style.
 The skirt dips lower to a point in back.
 The sheer dress was originally worn over a black slip.